 - Voltron: Legendary Defender: In a flashback, Keith's father is seen.
 He speaks with a heavy southern accent, but the son he raised mostly alone doesn't have one.
 This spawned the theory that Keith is Texan, and since his father has yet to receive an official name, gave him the Fan Nickname "Texas Kogane".

-- Children on the autistic spectrum sometimes speak with foreign accents.
+- Children on the autism spectrum have been known to speak with foreign (or foreign-ish) accents.